Formulas for beginners is one of the hardest parts of Excel. At least in your head!

 Formulas simply allow you to manipulate date in Excel.
 That could be something as simple as adding up a series of numbers or at the other extreme, formulas can be used for complicated forecasting or technical engineering equations.

-1. What you need to know about every formula (part 1)
+1. What every formula has

 For example, =1+2+3+4 and =A1+A2+A3 are both valid formulas.